radareorg/radare2-book/basic_commands/comparing_bytes.md

  | cl|cls|clear    Clear screen, (clear0 to goto 0, 0 only)
 ```

-To compare memory contents at current seek position against given string of values, use `cx`:
+To compare memory contents at current seek position against a given string of values, use `cx`:

 ```
 [0x08048000]> p8 4